Mercedes AMG F1 W09 EQ Power+: Engine

-Launch, pre-season and in-season testings
+Launch, pre-season and in-season testing

 The Mercedes AMG F1 W09 EQ Power+ was unofficially unveiled at the Silverstone Circuit with Hamilton and Bottas completing an inaugural shakedown on 22 February 2018.
 The car took part the pre-season testing at Circuit de Barcelona-Catalunya on February 26–March 1 and March 6–9.
 During the eight testing days, the car completed 1040 laps; a total of 4841 km, equivalent to over 15 race distances.
-The car was also driven by 2018 FIA Formula 2 driver George Russell during in-season testings at Hungaroring, where he set the then-outright lap record of the circuit at a time of 1:15.575.
+The car was also driven by 2018 FIA Formula 2 driver George Russell during in-season testing at Hungaroring, where he set the then-outright lap record of the circuit at a time of 1:15.575.